Guanacaste Province: Geography

 The province is bounded on the east by a group of green-swathed volcanoes forming the Cordillera de Guanacaste (which features Orosi, Rincón de la Vieja, Miravalles and Tenorio volcanoes) and the Cordillera de Tilarán.
-The rivers that tumble out of these steep mountains flow down to rolling flatlands, forming a vast alluvial plain drained by the Rio Tempisque, which empties through swampy wetlands into de Golfo de Nicoya.
+The rivers that tumble out of these steep mountains flow down to rolling flatlands, forming a vast alluvial plain drained by the Rio Tempisque, which empties through swampy wetlands into the Golfo de Nicoya.
 The Rio Tempisque defines one side of the horsehead-shaped Península de Nicoya enclosing the gulf to the west.

 Climate

 Guanacaste's climate and culture are unique among Costa Rican provinces.
 The province experiences little rain and consistent heat from November to April, resulting in ubiquitous tropical dry forests as a natural adaption to the dry season conditions.
 Tourists seek out this dry heat during the North American winter to enjoy the Guanacastecan beaches.
 Irrigation of the agricultural land is necessary during the long dry period.
 From May to October, the climate is similar to that of San José, consisting of showers daily and moderate temperatures.
 Guanacaste is, however, considerably warmer than other provinces in the country located in higher elevations.